TheLeePriest/envolution/README.md

 #### `getInstance<T>(schema?, options?)`

-Get singleton instance of EnvironmentConfig.
+Get singleton instance of EnvironmentConfig. **Note**: You must call this method explicitly to configure options like `suppressWarnings`.
+There is no automatic `env` export to prevent unwanted initialization.

 Options:

 - `envFiles`: string[] — Which .env files to load (default: ['.env', '.env.local'])
 - `loadEnvFiles`: boolean — Whether to load .env files (default: true)